CodingItWrong/codingitwrong.com/_posts/2020-04-01-how-we-got-here.md

 Trump actively downplayed the severity of the virus throughout February and March:
 - Feb 24: "Very much under control". [[link]](https://twitter.com/realDonaldTrump/status/1232058127740174339)
-- Feb 27: we have 15 people, within a few days it will be zero. [[link]](https://twitter.com/jaketapper/status/1243314620737236992)
+- Feb 27: we have 15 people, within a few days it will be close to zero. [[link]](https://twitter.com/jaketapper/status/1243314620737236992)
 - Mar 4: denies WHO death rate, suggests it's fine to go to work, compares to the flu. [[link]](https://twitter.com/atrupar/status/1235411751950221312)
 - Mar 9: more die from the common flu annually.
 Nothing is shut down, life goes on. [[link]](https://twitter.com/realDonaldTrump/status/1237027356314869761)
 - Mar 18: insists he always treated the coronavirus very seriously. [[link]](https://twitter.com/realDonaldTrump/status/1240243188708839424)

-Refused to answer journalists' questions about the virus:
+Ridiculed journalists instead of answering their questions about the virus:
 * "Don't be a cutie-pie." [[link]](https://twitter.com/KenDilanianNBC/status/1243672477844324352)
 * "No one is talking about this except you, which doesn't surprise me…I'm not hearing it." [[link]](https://twitter.com/Yamiche/status/1241056026872426496)
 * "I say you're a terrible reporter." [[link]](https://twitter.com/kylegriffin1/status/1241042158569676800)